SEND School Information Report

-- How the governing body involves bodies including health, social care, LA support services, voluntary sector organisations in meeting the needs of pupils with SEND and in supporting the families of such pupils
+- How the governing body involves bodies including health, social care, LA support services, voluntary sector organisations in meeting the needs of students with SEND and in supporting the families of such students

 The SENDCo plays a day to day role in coordinating the support afforded to students from a range of external and internal support agencies currently including:

 - School Nurse

 - Advisers with expertise in using I.C.T.